xdrop/jRand/docs/README.md

 <!-- hidden-header:JRand:1 -->
 ![jrand](https://jrand.xdrop.me/_media/jrand.svg)

-> A Java library to generate random data for all sorts of things.
+> Probably the *best* Java library for random data generation.*

 JRand is heavily inspired by [ChanceJS](http://chancejs.com) and tries to bring together a lot of that functionality to Java.
 In JRand there are `Generator`'s which are reusable components to generate all sorts of things.
 You can get access to any generator you wish via the `JRand` facade class.

+The library is under development with *weekly* releases of new generators.

 ## Installation